About Get Explicit 101

-Get Explicit 101 is a mandatory program for all first year students that addresses what it means to be a Duck by preventing sexual violence.
+Get Explicit 101 is a mandatory program for all incoming students that addresses what it means to be a Duck by preventing sexual violence.
 The training includes interactive discussions about healthy sexuality, boundaries, communication, consent, social norms, sexual assault, and bystander intervention.

 Get Explicit 101 will empower students to be intentional with boundaries, direct with communication, explicit with consent, and engaged as a community member to prevent sexual violence.
 As Ducks, we cannot simply desire that issues of sexual violence go away—we need to act intentionally and engage explicitly in prevention, which begins with understanding the context of the issue.
 By participating in these workshops, students contribute to the University of Oregon's goal for a safer and healthier campus community when it comes to issues of sexual violence.